ElzaJose/TDK-RDKServiceDocs/Aug_4/UserSettingsPlugin.md

 ## *onVoiceGuidanceChanged*

-This event is triggered whenever the Voice Guidance setting is updated, indicating whether Voice Guidance has been enabled or disabled.
+This event is triggered whenever the Voice Guidance feature is enabled or disabled.
 Voice Guidance is an accessibility feature designed to assist users by providing spoken feedback for navigating menus, settings, and other on-screen elements.
-This event ensures users are informed of changes to the Voice Guidance status, allowing them to adapt their experience accordingly.
+The event notifies the system or application when the Voice Guidance setting changes, allowing it to adapt accordingly.

 ### Related Functions
-[setVoiceGuidance](#setVoiceGuidance) : This function enables or disables Voice Guidance.
-When the setting is updated, it triggers the `onVoiceGuidanceChanged` event to reflect the change.
+[setVoiceGuidance](#setVoiceGuidance) : This function directly triggers the event by enabling or disabling the Voice Guidance feature based on user preferences.

-[getVoiceGuidance](#getVoiceGuidance) : This function retrieves the current status of Voice Guidance (enabled or disabled).
-Changes made through this function can also trigger the `onVoiceGuidanceChanged` event.
+[getVoiceGuidance](#getVoiceGuidance) : This function retrieves the current state of the Voice Guidance feature, which can be used to confirm the change that triggered the event.

 ### Parameters